Brené Brown: Vulnerability in leadership

-Had I the heaven’s embroidered cloths, Enwrought with golden and silver light, The blue and the dim and the dark cloths Of night and light and the half-light; I would spread the cloths under your feet: But I, being poor, have only my dreams; I have spread my dreams under your feet; Tread softly because you tread on my dreams.
+Had I the heaven’s embroidered cloths, Enwrought with golden and silver light, The blue and the dim and the dark cloths Of night and light and the half-light; I would spread the cloths under your feet: But I, being poor, have only my dreams; I have spread my dreams under your feet; Tread softly because you tread on my dreams.— W.B Yeats

 The last two lines of this poem capture for me the heart of what Culture Amp is about as an organization.
-We ask people to bring all they are, their hopes, dreams, aspirations, and fears and lay those down.
-But when they lay those down, they need to be aware that they're also stepping back on someone else's dreams.
+We ask people to bring all they are, their hopes, dreams, aspirations, and fears, and lay those down.
+But when they lay those down, they must know they're also stepping back on someone else's dreams.
 We're all being asked to be vulnerable, even the CEO.
 By reading this poem, I try to set the bar and show them that we're a different kind of organization.

 While vulnerability is important for everyone, it's critically important for CEOs and senior leaders.
 It can be pretty lonely when you're one of the only people in your organization struggling with certain situations, but sometimes you have to be vulnerable and open about it.
-I've never regretted choosing to be vulnerable and authentic with our broader organisation.
-I've got up and shared things that have concerned me or were quite tricky, and rather than facing condemnation or criticism, people have always come back and thanked me for telling them.
+I've never regretted being vulnerable and authentic with our broader organization.
+I've got up and shared things that have concerned me or were quite tricky, and rather than facing condemnation or criticism, people have always returned and thanked me for telling them.